 Wildfire in the Rogue Valley

 While wildfires are naturally occurring events, did you know that nearly 85% of wildfires are started by humans (National Park Service)?!
-This outstanding statistic means that the best thing we all can do to help prevent wildfires is avoid actions that start them!
+This outstanding statistic means that we have a very important role to play in wildfire prevention!

 Here are a few ways to help prevent wildfires from starting: